gsoulavy/stacks-dotnet-cqrs/README.md

 This template uses the [Amido.Stacks.DynamoDB](https://github.com/amido/stacks-dotnet-packages-dynamodb) package to connect and use DynamoDB.

+### Amido.Stacks.SNS package

+This template uses the [Amido.Stacks.SNS](https://github.com/amido/stacks-dotnet-packages-sns) package to connect and use AWS SNS.

+### Amido.Stacks.SQS package

+This template uses the [Amido.Stacks.SQS](https://github.com/amido/stacks-dotnet-packages-sqs) package to connect and use AWS SQS.

 ## Running the API locally on MacOS

 To run the API locally on MacOS there are a couple of prerequisites that you have to be aware of.
 You'll need a CosmosDB emulator/instance or an instance of DynamoDB on AWS.
 You also might need access to Azure/AWS for Azure Service Bus, Azure Event Hubs or AWS SNS.